California Solicitation of Prostitution Attorney

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing criminal solicitation of prostitution charges.
 Many people who face solicitation charges are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of solicitation of prostitution, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
 You need attorney Fred Thiagarajah.

 As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
 Fred Thiagarajah has worked in the Sexual Assault unit of the District Attorney’s office and uses his specialized knowledge of sex crimes to defend his clients, including those accused of solicitation of prostitution.
 For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+With offices in Newport Beach, Long Beach, Murrieta, Riverside and Rancho Cucamonga, Fred Thiagarajah's team has criminal defense experience in Orange, Los Angeles, Riverside and San Bernardino Counties.

 CALL NOW FOR A FREE CONSULTATION